-Bv t he end of the course student should be able to: 1 Perform number conversions between different number systems and codes and apply Boolean algebra to minimize logic expressions up to three variables.
+By t the end of the course student should be able to: 1 Perform number conversions between different number systems and codes and apply Boolean algebra to minimize logic expressions up to three variables.
 2 Analyze the characteristics of logic families and compare their performance in terms of performance metrics.
-3 Apply tabulation method to minimize logic expressions up to Five variables and design a combination logic circuit like decoders, encoders, multiplexers, and de-multiplexers etc. for a given specification and verify the correctness of the design.
-4 Analyze the operation of sequential circuits built with various flip-flops by finding the Boolean function or truth table and design various sequential circuits like flip-flops, registers, counters etc. 5 Design of sequential detector by constructing a state/output tables or diagrams from a word description or flow chart specification of sequential behavior using either mealy and/or Moore machines.,,
+3 Apply simplification methods such as Map method(upto four variables), VEM method (upto four variables) and tabulation method(upto five variables) to minimize logic expressions and design a combination logic circuits like decoders, encoders, multiplexers, and de-multiplexers etc. for a given specification.
+4 Analyze and Design the synchronous sequential circuits.
+5 Analyze and Design Asynchronous sequential circuits.